angrykoala/wendigo/README.md

 const element = await browser.query("h1");
 ```

+Optionally, query supports 2 parameters, the first being a DOMElement and the selector as the second one.
+The query will then be performed only on the elements under the parent.

 **queryAll(selector)**
 Returns an array with all the DOM elements that match the given css selector.